Our National Graduate Program gives recent university graduates the opportunities to develop their career.

 - expose you to our business

-- broaden your understanding of the Australia Public Service (APS) and Australian Parliamentary processes
+- broaden your understanding of the Australian Public Service (APS) and Australian Parliamentary processes

-We provide you with a Graduate Coordinator to work closely with you and your supervisor to ensure you have everything you need to complete the program successfully.
+A graduate coordinator will work with you and your supervisor to make sure you have what you need to complete the program.

-We will match you with a graduate buddy to help you settle into your workplace and the APS.
+We’ll match you with a buddy before you start.
+This will help you settle into your workplace and the Australian Public Service.
+Your buddy will be a graduate from a previous intake.

-We team you with a SES mentor to help you learn about our department and culture.
-They can also provide support and guidance with your career and personal objectives.
+We’ll team you with a Senior Executive Service (SES) mentor to help you learn about our department and culture.
+They can also support and guide you with career and personal objectives.

-The department offers 2 pay points for graduates.
-The pay point you are eligible for will depend on your qualification level.
+We offer 2 pay points for graduates.
+The pay point you’re eligible for depends on your qualification level.

-If you have completed an undergraduate degree your salary will be $56,069.
+If you’ve completed an undergraduate degree (recognised as Level 7 through the Australian Qualifications Framework) your salary will be $57,752.

-If you have completed a double degree or have a higher qualification your salary will be $62,493.
+If you’ve completed a double degree or have a higher qualification (recognised as Level 8 or above through the Australian Qualifications Framework) your salary will be $64,368.

-If you successfully complete the program, you will advance to an APS 5 classification level with a salary of $69,699.
+If you successfully complete the program, you’ll advance to an APS5 classification level within your relevant job stream with a salary of $73,226.
+More details can be found in our Enterprise Agreement.

 If you have any questions about the program, we have a team of people who can help you.